-6.4 Determination of the Value of Lost Wages for a Suit Involving Wrongful Death
+6.4 Determination of the Value of Lost Wages for a Suit Involving Personal Injury

 Ed Evans is an actuarial evidence actuary who has been engaged to determine a present value.
-Ed wrote the software for the model three years ago and the soft and documented it thoroughly at that time.
+Ed wrote the software for the model three years ago and tested and documented it thoroughly at that time.
 Ed recognized the model as important to his business because it is used for a significant proportion of his work.
-He has repeated the alidation each time there has been a major change such as a new version of operating system or a new mortality table.
-He has used the model for dozens of singler cases and it remains valid.
-Ed's current work related to the model involves the following steps.
+He has repeated the validation each time there has been a major change such as a new version of operating system or a new mortality table.
+He has used the model for dozens of similar cases and it remains valid.
+Ed's current work related to the model involves the following steps:

-- 1. Decide whether his standard model is applicable in his particular case, and determine that it is. - 2.
-Enter the file reference for the case, the date of birth, the date of the accident, salary, and other parameters on the apput screen for the program. - 3.
+- 1. Decide whether his standard model is applicable in this particular case, and determine that it is. - 2.
+Enter the file reference for the case, the date of birth, the date of the accident, salary, and other parameters on the input screen for the program. - 3.
 Run the model to calculate the present value. - 4.
-Print the screen (showing nput or put, and timestamp for the run) and file it.
+Print the screen (showing input, output, and timestamp for the run) and file it.